AhmedElbedfy/Bondi-landing-page-template/README.md

 ## Description

-This is my implementation of a template landing page using HTML, CSS, and Bootstrap 5 before watching another developer on youtube doing the same template, I used his live website version as a reference, not the PSD template from the Graphberry website because his version has all the images I needed to complete the design easily, And because I wanted to review my code after I finish by watching his implementation.

-This is my implementation of a free template landing page made by Graphberry using HTML, CSS, and Bootstrap 5 before watching another developer on youtube doing the same template, as a review of my code so I can learn more from the process I used his live website version as a reference, not the PSD template from the Graphberry website because his version has all the images I needed to complete the design without the need to search for all the images again.
+This is my implementation of a landing page template made by Graphberry using HTML, CSS, and Bootstrap 5 before watching another developer on youtube doing the same template, as a review of my code so I can learn more from the process I used his live website version as a reference, not the PSD template from the Graphberry website because his version has all the images I needed to complete the design without the need to search for all the images again.

 ## links